Twisted crossed products of Banach algebras: Acknowledgments

 \section{Acknowledgments}

-This research was partly supported by: Simons Foundation Collaboration Grant MPS-TSM-00007731 (C.F.), Simons Foundation Collaboration Grant \#1561094 (J.P.).
+This research was partly supported by: Simons Foundation Collaboration Grant MPS-TSM-00007731 (C.F.) and by the Simons Foundation Collaboration Grant \#1561094 (J.P.).
 The first author (A.D.) would like to thank Felipe I. Flores for helpful conversations on Banach bundles.
+The authors would like to thank John Quigg for helpful comments on an earlier version of this manuscript.
+They would also like to thank the anonymous referee for insightful suggestions that led to improvements of the main results in Section \ref{S:P_R_T}.